04/24/2019 by Carney Sandoe Staff | Conferences

 We're inviting all educators to join us in Boston and sound the alarm at this event designed to encourage more women to see themselves as leaders and push themselves further.
 Whether coming as a veteran leader interested in mentoring, or an attendee at the early stage of your career looking for guidance, our Women's Institute has value for everyone in that it is meant to help women grow in confidence to be the best versions of themselves.

-Sessions will cover topics ranging from the mentor/mentee relationship to pathways to leadership, salary negotiation to femininity and intersectionality in the workplace.
-We'll be announcing this year's sessions and faculty leaders shortly…so stay tuned!
+Sessions will cover topics ranging from the mentor/mentee relationship to femininity and intersectionality in the workplace, and more.
+Check out this year's schedule with sessions and faculty leaders.

 This year we're excited to welcome two dynamic keynote speakers.
 Dr. Karen E. Eshoo is current Head of School at King School, a PreK-12 coeducational day school in Stamford, CT.
 Karen began her tenure in 2018.
 Prior to King, she served as Head of School at Vistamar School (El Segundo, CA), and spent over 20 years in teaching and leadership in independent schools including Sacred Heart Schools (Atherton, CA) and Lick-Wilmerding High School (San Francisco, CA).